 A World Champion has been crowned at Suzuka eleven times, including in five consecutive years between 1987 and 1991.
 The most recent World Champion to be crowned here was Sebastian Vettel in 2011.

-The winner of the Japanese Grand Prix at Suzuka has gone on to win the title in the same season on 18 occasions, including in all of the past seven seasons.
+The winner of the Japanese Grand Prix at Suzuka has gone on to win the title in the same season on eighteen occasions, including in all but one of the past eight seasons in which the Japanese Grand Prix has been held.
+The exception was Valtteri Bottas, in 2019.
+The polesitter at the Suzuka race has won the title in the same year seventeen times.